Click on any thumbnail to view an enlarged

 different non-fiction titles on the topic.

-Tobe Shinguro is well-known for focusing primarily on
+Mr. Shinguro is well-known for focusing primarily on

-the historical aspects of Ninjutsu – the
+the historical aspects of Ninjutsu, the

-origin of the art, its development and
+origins of the art, its development,

 experiences in history, how the Ninja were